-Step 2: Implement a short-term sales strategy

-Review each of the methods of selling more to each customer.
+Step 2: Implement a short-term sales strategy Review each of the methods of selling more to each customer.

-Step 3: Develop a marketing plan and budget

-Keeping your 90-day plan in mind, develop a seasonal plan that can be implemented by you and your staff.
+Step 3: Develop a marketing plan and budget Keeping your timeframe in mind, develop a seasonal plan that can be implemented by you and your staff.